Michigan Consumer Sentiment Drops for First Time in Four Months

 This article was originally written by Doug Short.
 From 2016-2022, it was maintained by Jill Mislinski.
 Starting in January 2023, AP Charts pages will be maintained by Jennifer Nash at Advisor Perspectives/VettaFi.

 The March final report for the Michigan Consumer Sentiment Index came in at 62.0, down 5.0 (-7.5%) from the February final.
 This morning's reading was the first monthly decline in the last four months and came in below the Investing.com forecast of 63.2.

 The Michigan Consumer Sentiment Index is a monthly survey of consumer confidence levels in the U.S. with regards to the economy, personal finances, business conditions, and buying conditions, conducted by the University of Michigan.
 There are two reports released each month; a preliminary report released mid-month and a final report released at the end of the month.

 Joanne Hsu, the director of surveys, made the following comments:

-Year-ahead inflation expectations receded from 4.1% in February to 3.8%, the lowest reading since April 2021, but remain well above the 2.3-3.0% range seen in the two years prior to the pandemic.
-Long-run inflation expectations edged down to 2.8%, falling below the narrow 2.9-3.1% range for only the second time in the last 20 months.
-Long-run inflation expectations remain elevated relative to the 2.2-2.6% range seen in the two years pre-pandemic.
-With ongoing turbulence in the financial sector and uncertainty over the Fed’s possible policy response, inflation expectations are likely to be volatile in the months ahead.
+Year-ahead inflation expectations receded from 4.1% in February to 3.6%, the lowest reading since April 2021, but remained well above the 2.3-3.0% range seen in the two years prior to the pandemic.
+Long-run inflation expectations came in at 2.9% for the fourth consecutive month and stayed within the narrow 2.9-3.1% range for 19 of the last 20 months.
 [More...]